beletate/beletate/README.md

 💡 &nbsp; Working as a Full Stack Software Developer.

-🎓 &nbsp; I'm getting my Bachelor's degree in Information Systems.
-I'll have finished at the end of 2022.
+🎓 &nbsp; Bachelor's degree in Information Systems.
+Finished at Dec/2022.

 🌱&nbsp; Following me here, you'll be able to see my improvement in software developer.
 I've been studying a lot to be better everyday, and you can see it in my repositories.